 NHP Traffic officers conduct commercial vehicle inspections on an irregular basis and only after their other traffic duties are complete.
-NHP Traffic sworn officers maintain certifications conduct Level II or Level III inspections, however, this year there may be a decline in the efforts to maintain those certifications due to lack of manpower on NV roads.
-The number of inspections expected from approximately 60 NHP Traffic Officers for FFY23 remains the same as the previous year, or 2,900 inspections.
+NHP Traffic sworn officers maintain certifications conduct Level II or Level III inspections.
+The number of inspections expected from approximately 27 NHP Traffic Officers for FFY24 remains the same as the previous year, or approximately 1,000 inspections.